Propeller Member Since 2018

 Her creative practice is one of exploration and play.
 The founder of the popular All Things Encaustic blog, she is constantly experimenting with a variety of encaustic materials, techniques and tools and sharing her discoveries with her readers.

-Rarely do I approach a piece with a preconceived endpoint in mind.
 To me, art-making is a creative practice of exploration and play.
 I’m committed to carving out space in my life to show up and learn what it has to teach me about myself and my world.

 Encaustic is a wonderfully versatile medium.
 I love the natural beauty of beeswax and the wide range of techniques that work with it.
-I’m drawn to the way encaustic painting engages my senses—the way that it looks, smells and feels.
+I’m drawn to the way encaustic painting engages my sensesโthe way that it looks, smells and feels.
 Encaustic painting is done in layers.
 It is a process of building up and scraping away to reveal what lies beneath the surface.
 Each layer of encaustic medium is fused using heat.
 Working with different fusing tools I can either maintain or eliminate texture.

 Ruth Maude